PX4/PX4-user_guide/en/config/battery.md

 ### Amps per volt {#current_divider}

 :::tip
-This setting is not needed if you are using the basic configuration (without load compensation etc.)
+This calibration is not needed if your power module does not provide current measurements.
 :::

-If you are using [Load Compensation](#load_compensation) or [Current Integration](#current_integration) the amps per volt divider must be calibrated.
+Current measurements are used (by default) for [Load Compensation](#load_compensation) and [Current Integration](#current_integration) if provided by the power module.
+The amps per volt divider must be calibrated to ensure an accurate current measurement.

 The easiest way to calibrate the dividers is by using _QGroundControl_ and following the step-by-step guide on [Setup > Power Setup](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/setup_view/power.html) (QGroundControl User Guide).